 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Uganda boasts a market-based economy rich in natural resources, and one of the fastest growing and youngest populations in the world.
-With comparative advantages in agriculture and expected recoverable oil reserves of over 1.5 billion barrels, Uganda is seeing increasing interest among foreign investors.
+Uganda boasts a market-based economy rich in natural resources and one of the fastest growing and youngest populations in the world.
+With comparative advantages in agriculture and estimated recoverable oil reserves of over 1.4 billion barrels, with first oil expected in 2025, Uganda is seeing increasing interest among foreign investors.

-According to the most recent complete fiscal year data available, Uganda’s GDP grew by 3.3% to $36 billion, with GDP per capita of $932 in FY 2020/2021.
-The UBOS indicates that the industrial sector, which comprised 27.4% of the economy, was the primary driver of growth, followed by the service sector, which represented 41.5% of GDP.
-The agriculture sector, which employs 68% of the workforce and represents 23.4% of GDP, grew 5% in FY 2020/2021.
+With a total GDP of $45.7 billion in FY 2021/22, the industrial sector, which comprised 26.8% of the economy, was a primary driver of growth (5.3%).
+The agriculture sector, which employs 68% of the workforce and represents 24.1% of GDP, grew by 4.3% in FY 2021/22.
 The agriculture sector is primarily based on subsistence or smallholder production.
-According to the World Bank, about 41.3% of Uganda’s population live below the international poverty line of $1.90 per day.
-The Ugandan government places its poverty line at $1 a day, and using this amount, the 2019/20 Uganda National Household Survey indicates Uganda’s poverty at 20.3%.
-In absolute terms, 8.3 million Ugandans live on less than $1 per day, with 300,000 of those estimated to have slipped back into poverty because of the effects of COVID-19 on their incomes.
-Uganda plans to spend a total of $12.4 billion in FY 2021/2022, an estimated 9.54% lower than the FY 2020/2021 budget.
-The decrease is primarily due to a reduction in one-off costs from the previous fiscal year, including those related to COVID-19 and election spending.
+According to the World Bank, about 41.1% or 16.9 million of Uganda’s population live below the poverty line of $1.90 per day.
+Uganda plans to spend a total of $12.8 billion in FY 2022/2023, an estimated 7.6% higher than the FY 2021/2022 budget.
+The increase is primarily due to increased spending in education, petroleum development, and a flagship poverty reduction program, called the Parish Development Model (PDM).

-Uganda’s debt-to-GDP ratio was reduced to 37% in 2018/19 after rebasing of the economy.
-However, due to the effects of the COVID-19 pandemic, including increased borrowing and lower domestic revenue collections in the face of increased expenditure, the share of public debt to GDP as of June 2021 was 51.9%.
-In June 2021, the International Monetary Fund (IMF) projected that Uganda’s debt to GDP would peak at 53.2% in FY 2021/22 due to increased borrowing related to the impact of COVID-19, exceeding the Ugandan government’s generally accepted risk threshold of 50%.
+Uganda’s debt-to-GDP ratio increased to 49.7% in December 2021 (latest data available) as the Ugandan government increasingly turned to domestic borrowing and experienced lower than projected tax collection.
+In June 2022, the International Monetary Fund (IMF) estimated that Uganda’s debt to GDP would peak at 53.2% in FY 2021/22, exceeding the Ugandan government’s generally accepted risk threshold of 50%.

 Additional statistics on Uganda’s economy and budget are available from the sources linked below:

-In 2020, the top three countries importing goods and services from Uganda were United Arab Emirates ($1.8 billion), Kenya ($465 million), and South Sudan ($357 million), according to UBOS.
-The United States imported goods and services worth $53 million from Uganda.
+In 2021, the top three countries importing goods and services from Uganda were the United Arab Emirates ($1.05 billion), Kenya ($534 million), and South Sudan ($481 million), according to UBOS.
+The United States imported goods and services worth $68.6 million from Uganda during that period.

 More information on Uganda’s trade is available here: